-&lt;sup>28 For further details see Ref.
+29 For further details see Ref.
 [5].

-- 1 Implementation of activities to enable the transitioning from an emergency exposure situation to 2 an existing exposure situation by providing basis to guide simple dose reduction activities. - 3 4.68.
-The Appendix of this Safety Guide provides OILs that should be taken into account when - 4 establishing national OILs to be applied consistently with para.
+- Decision making on lifting or adapting protective actions, including the determination of what protective actions may need to be lifted, when this might happen and to whom it may apply. - Implementation of activities to enable the termination of transitioning from the an emergency exposure situation to an existing exposure situation by providing basis to guide simple dose reduction activities. - 4.68.
+The Appendix of this Safety Guide provides OILs that should be taken into account when establishing national OILs to be applied consistently with para.
 4.67.
-The Appendix also provides - 5 considerations as well as a methodology for deriving the OILT to support the implementation of - 6 generic criteria for enabling the transitioning to an existing exposure situation given in para.
-4.67. - 7 4.69.
-As for any default OILs, default OILT values are to be developed on the basis of conservative - 8 assumptions regarding the emergency, the affected population and the prevailing conditions.
-However, - 9 if the characteristics of the emergency differ from those assumed in the calculations of default OILs, - 10 OILT values should be recalculated using the same methodology under the new available information. - 11 Consequently, Requirement 5 of GSR Part 7 [2] requires that a process be established to revise the - default OILs to take into account the prevailing emergency conditions.
-Methodology and processes for - the recalculation of OILT in these circumstances to address the prevailing conditions should constitute - an integral part of the protection strategies. - 15 4.70.
-The default OILs during an emergency should be revised if the situation is well understood - and there are compelling reasons to do so.
-The public and other interested parties should be informed - of the reasons for any change in the OILs applied in an actual emergency.
+They should be established taking into account those derived for taking protective actions in a nuclear or radiological emergency (see Table I.1).
+The Appendix also provides considerations as well as a methodology for deriving the operational intervention level for the transition to an existing exposure situation, i.e. OIL_T, to support the implementation of generic criteria for enabling the transitioning to an existing exposure situation given in para.
+4.67. - 4.69.
+As for any default OILs, default OIL_T values are to be developed on the basis of conservative assumptions regarding the emergency, the affected population and the prevailing conditions.
+However, if the characteristics of the emergency differ from those assumed in the calculations of default OILs, OIL_T values should be recalculated using the same methodology under the new available information.
+Consequently, Requirement 5 of GSR Part 7 [2] requires that a process be established to revise the default OILs to take into account the prevailing emergency conditions.
+Methodology and processes for the recalculation of OIL_T in these circumstances to address the prevailing conditions should constitute an integral part of the protection strategies. - 4.70.
+The default OILs during an emergency should be revised if the situation is well understood and there are compelling reasons to do so.
+The public and other interested parties should be informed of the reasons for any change in the OILs applied in an actual emergency.

-18 Adapting and lifting the protective actions
+Adapting and lifting the protective actions